 The following are the most typical ear problems:

-It can cause pain, hearing loss, dizziness and lead to infection.
+It can cause pain, hearing loss, dizziness, and lead to infection.
 In some cases there is also an issue with long hairs as well.
-You can have the vet or groomer clear the canal and do any necessary plucking or use an at-home cleaner and pluck if needed.
+You can clean the ears at home

-If there is no infection, removal of the excess wax should clear up the issue and the Maltese should stop shaking his head.
+If there is no infection, removal of the excess wax should clear up the issue.

 Without treatment, head shaking can become much worse due to the mites causing blood vessels inside the ear flap to rupture.
 In addition, there can be a secondary infection.